nathanstitt/dc-pdf-raster-test/README.md

 |GM|202.92 / 183.54|991.47MB / 992.05MB|17M / 132M|
 |POPPLER|71.45 / 69.26|28.05MB / 28.06MB|44M / 44M|

+#### Notes
+---
-PDFIUm and MuPDF are neck and neck in the results.
-MuPDF has slightly better file size on PNG, and renders it faster, while PDFIUM is faster on GIf format.
-Memory is about equal.
+PDFIUM and MuPDF are neck and neck in the results.
+MuPDF is faster ast PNG generation, while slightly slower at GIFs.
+Memory consumption and file ssize are about equal between the two.

+Memory usage of Graphics Magic was very surprising.
+It used almost a GB of memory, while the other tools stayed around 50MB.

+GraphicsMagick also used an inordinate amount of disk space for PNG generation.
+This could most likely be fixed by fine-tuning the parameters for the command.

 Running the benchmarks
 --------------